udacity/cd0354-monolith-to-microservices-project/Classroom_Project_Instructions/Part_0_Prerequisites_and_Getting_Started.md

 ## Git
 Git is used to interface with GitHub.

-> Windows users: Once you download and install Git for Windows, you can execute all the bash, ssh, git commands in the Gitbash terminal.
+> Windows users: Once you download and install Git for Windows, you can execute all the bash, ssh, git commands in the Git bash terminal.
 On the other hand, Windows users using Windows Subsystem for Linux (WSL) can follow all steps as if they are Linux users.

 ### Instructions
 Install [Git](https://git-scm.com/downloads) for your corresponding operating system.